Unfathomable Board Game Review

 This article originally appeared in issue 62 of Tabletop Gaming.
 Pick up the latest issue of the UK's fastest-growing gaming magazine in print or digital here or subscribe to make sure you never miss another issue.

 “Battlestar Galactica: The Board Game” whisper the gaming gods in your ear, so persistently that it can’t just be the wind.
 “You need to play Battlestar Galactica: The Board Game”, it tells you again.
-Despite being long out of print, and copies costing between £100-£200 it’s remained comfortably in the BoardGameGeek Top 100.
+Despite being long out of print, and copies costing between £100-£200 it’s remained comfortably around the BoardGameGeek Top 100.
 When it seems like your only option is to turn to Tabletop Simulator and hope for a version there, how then do you proceed?

 Well, you invite the original designer to reskin and retheme the game into an existing and popular franchise, and then sit back and let a whole new set of gamers understand why this remains one of the greats.
 Or at least, that’s what Fantasy Flight Games have done with Unfathomable.
 Whilst I’ve never played Battlestar Galactica: The Board Game, it’s fair to say I understand why this game was brought back to life once more.

-Now, instead of being on a ship in space in the future, you’re on the steamship the SS Atlantica in 1913, with a perfect storm of Arkham based delights to accompany you.
+Instead of being on a ship in space in the future, you’re on the steamship the SS Atlantica in 1913, with a perfect storm of Arkham based delights to accompany you.
 This game is full of deception and mistrust, making you completely paranoid of your fellow shipmates decisions, motivations, and even your own actions, as at least one of them is conspiring with the Deep Ones – and given the loyalty cards are randomly assigned, it might even be you.
 Did you think it was a better idea to do this instead of speeding up the ship?
 Did you really only have that action as an option, or are you a traitor?
 Did you put those cards in to thwart our attempt?
 Do I reveal myself as the traitor to set their progress back?
 From the first turn, you’re hooked.

 There’s a lot to this game, and it matches the price tag pretty well.
 Not only do your games take up a full gaming session (more than I’d like to admit of that is reading the amount of text), but you finish with a sense that you’ve been on a journey.
 That’s partially because this is no beginning-middle-end style game.
 Victory in one area may cause trouble in another, and each time you think you’re getting somewhere, you might be right back to the start, and you’ve got plenty of decisions to make and actions to keep track of.